serock/dividend-reformulater/README.md

 Usage: java -jar dividend-reformulater.jar <consolidated-1099.pdf>
 ```

-However,if the app fails with a message like
+However, if the app fails with a message like

 ```
 java.lang.ClassNotFoundException: com.sun.star.comp.helper.Bootstrap
 ```

 verify that the LibreOffice installation has a `libreoffice.jar` file.
-If the file exists, then the app needs to be repackaged with the correct absolute `file` URL of the `libreoffice.jar` file.
+If the file exists, then either the wrong distributable archive was installed or the app needs to be repackaged with the
+correct absolute `file` URL of the `libreoffice.jar` file.
 See the **Troubleshooting** section on the [How to Build the App](/../../wiki/How-to-Build-the-App) page in the Wiki.

 ## Running the App
 When a consolidated 1099 PDF is passed to the app, the app will launch LibreOffice Calc and populate multiple sheets.
-When the app has finished, the `form-1099-div` sheet should be visible.
+When the app has finished running, the `form-1099-div` sheet should be visible.
 The `form-1099-div` sheet is there as a sanity check;
 the user should verify that the values on the sheet match the values on the Form 1099-DIV in the consolidated 1099 PDF.